Frequently Asked Questions

 A: We do not treat chronic lower extremity lymphedema (such as long-standing leg swelling from venous or lymphatic disease) or vascular conditions like venous insufficiency.
 If that applies to you, we’re happy to recommend a specialist. -

-Yes — as a certified lymphedema specialist, we support individuals who are experiencing early signs of lymphedema or post-surgical swelling.
-We focus on Stage 0 and Stage I lymphedema, where swelling is still mild and reversible.
+As a Certified Lymphedema Specialist, we support individuals experiencing early signs of lymphedema or post-surgical swelling.
+Our approach emphasizes prevention, education, and early intervention — particularly during Stage 0 and Stage I, when swelling is often mild and reversible.

-Gentle compression and light bandaging for mild swelling
+• Gentle compression and light bandaging when appropriate

 -

-Lymph-A-Hand is a cash-based, out-of-network wellness practice.
-While WE do not stock or sell bandaging or compression garments, we are happy to apply bandaging or assist with compression during your session — you’ll just need to bring your own supplies.
+Lymph-A-Hand is a primarily cash-based, out-of-network wellness practice.
+While we do not stock or sell bandaging supplies or compression garments, we are happy to apply bandaging or assist with compression during your session — you’ll simply need to bring your own supplies.

-If you're unsure what to purchase, I will:
+If you’re unsure what to purchase, we will:

-Even though I do not work within insurance networks, I’m here to help you feel informed, supported, and confident in managing your care.
+Our goal is to ensure you feel informed, supported, and confident in managing your care.

 -